whisthq/whist/.github/pull_request_template.md

 ## Implementation / Approach

-Briefly describe your approach, design, implementation to solve the problem if applicable.
+Briefly describe your approach, design, and implementation to solve the problem, if applicable.

 ## Tests

 List all the possible scenarios/edge cases that you tested.

-## Documentation

-List the documentation that you have written to support your code.

 ## Checklist